New York at a Glance

 Some people choose to join a healthcare organization or network such as an HMO (Health Maintenance Organization) or a PPO (Preferred Provider Organization).
 For a monthly premium, these organizations grant their members access to healthcare and treatments provided by a selected network of doctors.

 Do you want to learn more about the different types of health insurance, the services they cover, and the changes that came with the last healthcare reform?
 Read our article on US healthcare and health insurance for more details.

 New York City’s government provides a comparatively inclusive healthcare system with several government-sponsored schemes.
-Expats would be wise to take a look at the Guide to Health Insurance Options for New York City’s Small Businesses, Sole Proprietors and Working Individuals.
-It is available for download in English, Chinese, French, Korean, Russian, and Spanish from the Office of Citywide Health Insurance Access.
+Expats would be wise to take a look at the brochure series for Individuals and Families and Small Businesses.
+It is available for download in several languages, including Arabic, Bengali, and Urdu, from the Office of Citywide Health Insurance Access.

 There are various public and private hospitals across the city, the latter usually offering better facilities at higher prices.
 The New York City Health and Hospitals Corporation’s interactive map can assist you with locating the nearest public hospital or healthcare facility.

 What You Need to Know about Education in New York City

 In New York City, children between five and 21 years of age with no high school diploma are entitled to attend a public school for free in their district, regardless of citizenship and immigration status.
 In order to enroll, parents need to register their child at their zoned (=local) school.
 The NYC Department of Education’s School Search Tool can assist you in determining your school district and zoned school.